mum0n/autocatalysis/stability.md

 title: Ecosystem Stability
 ---

+Before trying to get to homeostasis of an ecosystem, we need a bit of background on the closely connected notion of stability.

 Stability is a very old notion.

 Formal study of stability can be attributed to ancient astronomers and priests from numerous civilizations as they studied the predictability of the celestial objects and natural cycles.
 Currently, there are very many formulations of stability.
 Even in the mid-1980s, Szebehely (1984) suggested at least 50 different usages in existence within the field of celestial mechanics alone (although most related to different ways of measuring or indexing similar concepts).